MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - => new Promise(...):
     - This is an arrow function returning a new Promise.
     - A Promise in JavaScript (and TypeScript) is a construct that represents an operation that will complete in the future, either successfully or with a failure.
-    - By using a Promise, sleep becomes an asynchronous function, meaning it can be awaited in other parts of your code, allowing the code to pause at this function until the specified delay is over.
+    - By using a Promise, sleep becomes an asynchronous function, meaning it can be awaited in other parts of our code, allowing the code to pause at this function until the specified delay is over.

 - resolve => setTimeout(resolve, ms):
     - Inside the Promise constructor, we provide a function with a single parameter called resolve.